So, it’s time to head out and hit the trail. You’ve got your backpack, your tent and… your sandals?

 Best Women’s Hiking Sandals

-Perhaps the lightest weight sandal from KEEN in the women’s lineup, the Whisper is reminiscent of both the Blaze and Newport sandals.
+Perhaps the lightest weight sandal from KEEN in the women’s lineup, the Whisper is our Editor’s Choice for the best women’s hiking sandals.

-It’s even more open in design than the other sandals we’ve reviewed which makes it lightweight and airy.
+It’s an open design, more so than most of the sandals we’ve reviewed below which makes it lightweight and airy.
 However, it also opens the foot to the dangers of injury on sticks or rocks on the trail.

 A full toe cap like all of the KEEN sandals helps to protect from toe injury.
 On the bottom of the sandal the tread pattern is less aggressive than the Keen Newport.